Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/GH1.rst

 If you do not have a GitHub account please create one.

-Please search for GitHub login and create an account
+Please search for GitHub login and create an account.

 New to GitHub